 RED BLUFF (Alt.
 309 ft.), 17 miles south of Cottonwood, is the seat of Tehama County.
-It lies on the west bank of the Sacramento River, and is an important trading center for livestock, fruit, grain and poultry.
+It lies on the west bank of the Sacramento River, and is an important trading center for the upper Sacramento Valley.
 Red Bluff is a gateway to Lassen Volcanic National Park.